mcnole25/fun-with-numbers/README.md

 A comprehensive list of most known math operations & functions.
 Most of them originate from Desmos & other sources.

-There are 288 pieces of notation to explore.
+There are over 300 pieces of notation to explore.
 For any functions you don't understand, you can refer to their definitions online.

 ### HTML File: 52-factorial.html